ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 includes two additional command line scripts:

 * upload-<appname>.sh  uploads the packaged application to dashDB local
-* run-<appname>.sh  launches the applcation in the dashDB local Spark environment
+* run-<appname>.sh  launches the application in the dashDB local Spark environment

-Both scripts require that you have the `DASHDBUSR` and `DASHDBPW` environment variables set and specify the target dashDB installation with the `DASHDBHOST` environment variable
+Both scripts require that you have the `DASHDBUSER` and `DASHDBPASS` environment variables set and specify the target dashDB installation with the `DASHDBHOST` environment variable